 A favorite in the recreational fishery, the Chinook salmon is biggest of the salmon with some reaching as much as 45 kilos in weight.

 Chinook reproduction happens mainly in major river systems, the most important of which in BC is the Fraser River.
 Substantial numbers of Chinook are also found in the Yukon River.
 The Campbell River on Vancouver Island is a short river that has a large return of Chinook.

 After hatching, Chinook remain in fresh water for varying lengths of time depending on water temperature.
 Most spend up to a year in freshwater.
 These fish are known to migrate vast distances and are found sparsely distributed throughout the Pacific Ocean.
 The age of Chinook adults returning to spawn varies from two to seven years.
 Many river systems have more than one stock of Chinook, some even having spring, fall and winter runs.

 Because of their large size and presence in coastal waters are one of the favored prey of killer whales, recreational and commercial fishers alike.
-Chinook are typically fished in “hook and line” fisheries where they chase and bite lures or baited hooks being trolled through the water.
+Chinook is typically fished in “hook and line” fisheries where they chase and bite lures or baited hooks being trolled through the water.
 The flesh of adults can range in color from white through pink to deep red.